Predictable Forward Performance Processes: The Binomial Case: Introduction

-Therefore, technically, we are left to solve a single-period investment problem where the value function is given and the terminal utility function is to be found.
-We term this as a \textit{single-period inverse investment } problem, which needs to be solved sequentially ``period-by-period,'' conditionally on the information at the beginning of this trading period.
-It turns out that the key to solving this problem is a linear functional equation, which relates the inverse marginal processes, at the beginning and the end of each evaluation period, with coefficients depending on the random market inputs.
+The definition of a discrete-time predictable forward performance process (see Definition \ref{def:PFU}) dictates that in each evaluation period $\left[ t_{n},t_{n+1}\right)$, the initial performance function $U_{n}(\cdot)$ is nothing else than the value function of an expected utility maximization problem in this period with $U_{n+1}(\cdot)$ being the terminal utility function.
+Therefore, in generating a predictable forward performance process, we need to solve, in each period, an investment problem where the value function is given and the terminal utility function is to be found.
+This problem, which we term a \textit{single-period inverse investment } problem, then needs to be solved sequentially ``period-by-period,'' conditionally on the dynamically updated information at the beginning of this period.
+It turns out that the key to solving this problem is a linear functional equation, which relates the inverse marginal processes at the beginning and the end of each evaluation period.
 We analyze this equation in detail, and establish conditions for existence and uniqueness of the solutions in the class of inverse marginal functions.

+Once such a single-period inverse investment is solved, then starting from $[0,t_1)$ and proceeding iteratively \textit{forward in time}, a predictable performance process is constructed together with the optimal allocations and their wealth processes.\footnote{ In this paper we assume that both the updating and trading take place at the same time.
+As discussed above, this does not have to be the case.
+However, we choose to study this parsimonious model in order to highlight the significance of updating the performance measurement in discrete times, without getting into too much technicality.}

 The paper is structured as follows.
 In Section \ref{sec:def}, we introduce the notion of predictable forward performance processes in a general market setting.
-We then formulate a binomial model with random, dynamically updated parameters in Section \ref{sec:Binomial}.
+We then formulate a binomial model with random, dynamically updated parameters, in Section \ref{sec:Binomial}.
 In Section \ref{sec:Problem}, we apply the definition of predictable forward performance processes to the binomial model, and show that their construction reduces to solving an inverse investment problem.
-In Section \ref{sec:IMP}, this inverse problem is shown to be equivalent to a functional equation.
+In Section \ref{sec:IMP}, this inverse problem is shown to be equivalent to solving a functional equation.
 We derive sufficient existence and uniqueness conditions as well as the explicit solution to the functional equation in Section \ref{sec:FunEq}.
 Finally, we present the general construction algorithm in Section \ref{sec:Algo}, and conclude in Section \ref{sec:conclusion}.
 Proofs of the main results are relegated to an Appendix.